Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 3. Log in is reachable through "MyBooklog" tab amd through last slide of carousel , button "Go"
 - Go to "MyBookLog" from a desktop
     - Log in successful, there is a flash message welcoming the user.
-    - Check if user have access to content from My Booklog page (goal statement, reviews)
+    - Check if user have access to content from My Booklog page (goal statement, wishlist)
-    - Check for reviews section if possible view a review
-    - Check for reviews section if possible edit a review
-    - Check for reviews section if possible edit a review

 #### Log out
 1. Header / Navigation bar